 Roasting coffee at home

-Roasting green coffee beans to make that perfect cup of coffee is something that can be done at home with little investment in materials and time.
-While a professionally roasted coffee is always going to result in a somewhat better bean due to the exact control of the different roasting steps, home-roasted coffee is still superior to what one can get at the typical grocery store and it is a lot more fun (and cheaper) to make.
+Roasting green coffee beans to make that perfect cup of coffee can be done at home with minimal investment in materials and time.
+While a professionally roasted coffee is always going to result in a somewhat better bean due to the exact control of the different roasting steps, home-roasted coffee is still superior to what one can get at the typical grocery store, and it is a lot more fun (and cheaper) to make.
 Here’s a step-by-step explanation of today’s coffee roasting

 Which green coffee beans to use

-There are numerous companies that sell green coffee beans and once you’ve found a reputable source you need to choose which coffee bean type (usually Arabica or Robusta) and region / country / altitude you prefer.
-There are numerous sources of information on the different qualities and tastes of these beans, so I won’t go into the decision-making process here.
-I like high-altitude single-sourced coffees and since Africa is the home of coffee I go right to Ethiopia for my preferred beans and usually get a washed coffee.
+Numerous companies sell green coffee beans, and once you’ve found a reputable source, you need to choose which coffee bean type (usually Arabica or Robusta) and region/country/altitude you prefer.
+There are numerous sources of information on the different qualities and tastes of these beans so that I won’t go into the decision-making process here.
+I like high-altitude single-sourced coffees, and since Africa is the home of coffee, I go right to Ethiopia for my preferred beans, usually washed.

 Sorting green coffee beans

-While the automated processes from the distributors are pretty good at removing most of the contaminants and faulty beans, I manually sort through the beans once again to clean up even further.
+While the distributors’ automated processes are pretty good at removing most contaminants and faulty beans, I manually sort through the beans again to clean them up further.
 The SCA (Specialty Coffee Association) has a nice list of green coffee bean defects available as a downloadable PDF here.

-I’m not that good at detecting all of the defects, but when I see a bean that is marginally acceptable I’ll cast it aside as I’m willing to sacrifice quantity for quality and don’t need to make a profit with my roast.
-This manual sorting takes a while, in this case the first two movements of Beethoven’s 9th Symphony (I lean towards classical music on Sundays).
+I’m not that good at detecting all the defects, but when I see a marginally acceptable bean, I’ll cast it aside, as I’m willing to sacrifice quantity for quality and don’t need to make a profit on my roast.
+This manual sorting takes a while; in this case, the first two movements of Beethoven’s 9th Symphony (I lean towards classical music on Sundays).

 Home roasting

-I got a relatively inexpensive Beem home roaster, which is similar to a popcorn popper in principle and allows just 2 different roast levels.
+I got a relatively inexpensive Beem home roaster, which is similar to a popcorn popper in principle and allows just two different roast levels.
 This is enough for my simple home purposes.
-It is easy to use, just press “light” or “dark” (the differences are not particularly significant) and the roaster takes care of everything else, including the cooling-down phase.
+It is easy to use: press “light” or “dark” (the differences are not particularly significant), and the roaster takes care of everything else, including the cooling-down phase.

 Final sorting

 Despite pre-sorting the green beans, some beans do not roast and end up being “quakers“, which can give a coffee an off taste.
-So after roasting, the beans need yet another manual sorting before going into the airtight and light-proof container.
-This time there are just a few beans that get rejected, those that are significantly lighter than the resto of the roast.
-This is because they were either under-roasted or due to them having less carbohydrates than the rest of the beans and thus were not darkened from the Maillard reaction.
+So after roasting, the beans need yet another manual sorting before being placed in the airtight, lightproof container.
+This time, there are just a few beans that get rejected, those that are significantly lighter than the rest of the roast.
+This is because they were either under-roasted or had fewer carbohydrates than the rest of the beans, and thus were not darkened by the Maillard reaction.

 Let the coffee “age”

-It can take a bit of time for the freshly roasted coffee to off-gas CO2 and reach it’s optimal level of flavour.
-Unlike fine wines, this process only takes a couple of days rather than several years to complete.
+It can take a bit of time for freshly roasted coffee to off-gas CO2 and reach its optimal flavour.
+Unlike fine wines, this process takes only a couple of days rather than several years.
 After that point, the quality of the roasted coffee degrades quickly.
-This is one of the advantages of home roasted coffee, as one knows exactly how old the roast is – and I can adjust my roast quantity and frequency to ensure that I’m always grinding fresh beans that are in the middle of their best-use-by period.
+This is one of the advantages of home-roasted coffee: one knows precisely how old the roast is, and I can adjust my roast quantity and frequency to ensure that I’m always grinding fresh beans that are in the middle of their best-use-by period.

 Grinding and degustation